How To Grow Dombeya Seminole – The Florida Hydrangea

 Water Requirements

-The Dombeya x Seminole has average water requirements but is considered fairly drought tolerant.
+The Dombeya x Seminole has average water and humidity requirements but is considered fairly drought tolerant.
 Water them regularly, but do not overwater them.

 After their roots have established themselves in the soil, they become relatively drought-tolerant.
 Yet they may need irrigation.